ssbsukirat/medicine/Gastroenterology/Hepatobiliary/Toxic and Drug-Induced Hepatitis.md

     * Detoxification by binding to "hepatoprotective" glutathione to form ***mercapturic acid***
     * Adducts
 	    * in excess NAPQI or low glutathione levels
+	    * covalent binding to nucleophilic macromolecules
+		    * thought to lead to hepatocyte necrosis
+	    * Acetaminophen-protein "adducts"
+	    * measured by HPLC
+	    * maybe markers for acetaminophen toxicity
+* injury accentuated by
+	* alcohol +/- role
+	* phenobarbital
+	* INH
+	* other drugs
+	* starvation